Learning how to tile a shower wall isn’t hard

 Which one should you choose?

-We like Bostik’s QuartzLock 2 because it’s pre-mixed, stain resistant, flexible, has color consistency and easy to apply.
-It’s not cheap but a great option for tile walls.
+I like Spectralock 1 because it’s pre-mixed, stain-resistant, has color consistency, and is easy to apply. ย It’s not cheap but a great option for tile walls.

 Mapei’s Keracolor U is an unsanded grout.
-We used it for the shower in our video because the tiles are glazed porcelain and we didn’t want them to be scratched.
+I used it for the shower in the video because the tiles are glazed porcelain and I didn’t want them to be scratched.

-Plus we found a color from Mapei that worked well with the tile.
+Plus I found a color from Mapei that worked well with the tile.

 Mapei also makes Flexcolor CQ, which stands for colored quartz.